 At the time of writing this article, more than 50 projects were released on Lauchpad.

 Binance also has a direct currency exchange section, without involving third parties.
 Ideal for users who want to move large amounts quickly and securely without affecting the markets.
-It suits almost all the currencies listed within Binance, be they crypto, stablecoin, altcoin, etc. No new wallet will need to be created, no marketplace or validation via blockchain, all done securely and confidentially.
+It suits almost all the currencies listed, be they crypto, stablecoin, altcoin, etc. No new wallet will need to be created, no marketplace or validation via blockchain, all done securely and confidentially.